nerfstudio-project/gsplat/README.md

 [http://www.gsplat.studio/](http://www.gsplat.studio/)

 gsplat is an open-source library for CUDA accelerated rasterization of gaussians with python bindings.
 It is inspired by the SIGGRAPH paper [3D Gaussian Splatting for Real-Time Rendering of Radiance Fields](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/).
-This libary contains the neccessary components for efficient 3D to 2D projection, sorting, and alpha compositing of gaussians and their associated backward passes for inverse rendering.
+This library contains the neccessary components for efficient 3D to 2D projection, sorting, and alpha compositing of gaussians and their associated backward passes for inverse rendering.

 This project was greatly inspired by original paper [3D Gaussian Splatting for Real-Time Radiance Field Rendering